marixel/jina-vault2/! chapter 6 (molecular genetics).md

 		- overall shape of molecular = comparable to twisted ladder
 ## 6.3: Introduction to DNA Replication
 - ### 6.3.1: Replication: Meselson and Stahl
+- 1958: mathew meselson and franklin stahl = experimentes that tested the way that DNA replicates itself
+	- bacteria = grown in heavy-nitrogen (15N) medium for many generations cells then transferred to light-nitrogen (14N) medium and allowed to replicate for either one or two generations in light medium; process of *density gradient centrifugation* used 		to analyze weights of all 3 types of cells
+	- Watson + Crick's model of double-stranded DNA molecule suggested that ***pair of nucleotide strands would separate and each would serve as template for new strand***
+			mechanism: *semiconservative replication*

+	- competing w/ semiconservative model were *conservative* and *dispersive replication*
+		- hypotheses of all 3: predicted diff weights for first/2nd gen cells cells subjected 2 one round of replication = bands intermediate in density, so DNA molecules consisted of 1 parental (heavy) and one new (light) strand therefore, conservative replication ruled out. cells subjected to 2 rounds = 1 intermediate and one light band, so dispersive replication ruled out density of cells in all 3 gens match pattern expected for *semi-conservative replication*
+		- conservative: 2 parent strands wouldn't separate, replucation results in DNA molecular w/ 2 new strands
+		- dispersive: parts of both parental strands separate + act as templates 4 new strand synthesis
 - ### 6.3.2: DNA: Polymerization with Triphosphate Nucleotides

 ## 6.4: Events of DNA Replication